Cod Alliance Treaty: The signatories and adversaries

 The count then continues by stating that he takes responsibility for the actions that his helpers and friends take to hurt his enemies.
-Next came the important promise that without the consent of his allies mentioned in the treaty, William would not allow their enemies on his territories, would not make peace with them, and would not allow them back on the possessions they had forfeited.
+Next comes the important promise that without the consent of his allies mentioned in the treaty, William would not allow their enemies on his territories, would not make peace with them, and would not allow them back the possessions they had forfeited.
 Of course William did want to make peace with the cities that opposed him.
 This seems a logical explanation why the list of his enemies did not include cities.

-The same condition of not acting without the consent of his allies applied to William alienating part of his lands or his future inheritance the County of Hainault.
+The same condition of not acting without the consent of his allies applies to William alienating part of his lands or his future inheritance the County of Hainault.

-William named his younger brother Albert as his successor in case he would not have legal offspring.
+William names his younger brother Albert as his successor in case he would not have legal offspring.
 Albert would be bound to the alliance treaty and the promise not to let the Hooks back into his territories.
 The treaty / letter ends with a note that it was sealed and dated.